cloudfoundry-incubator/kubecf/doc/architecture/decisions/0002-git-commit-messages.md

 With the automation of the release process, each git commit to the release branch (i.e. master) or by merging a pull request, a CI build is triggered and a:

-1. git commit message check is performed, and
+1. git commit message check is performed during squash & merge option selected, and
 2. release notes/changelog is automaticaly produced.